 11, 12.
-Fundamentals of Speech.
+FUNDAMENTALS OF SPEECH.
 The purpose is to establish the fundamentals of general good speech and to give the student a foundation for advanced courses.
 Attention is given to the development of such speech skills as correct articulation, acceptable pronunciation, pleasing vocal quality, adequate vocal flexibility, smooth rhythm, effective projection of thought, poise and expressive posture.
 There is practical application of these in the presentation of different types of speeches, oral interpretation, and the acting of scenes and short plays.

 Lecture, three hours a week; group practise, two hours.
+First semester, second semester.
+Credit, six semester hours.